Virtuous meaning, ”of strength," that is, moral courage.

 When a male child sees their mother disrespect their father in any way, be he in the home or living apart, that male child learns that ‘women’ in general will have the potential to treat him that way.
 He then will eventually do one of three things.
 1. Learn that the way to deal with women is to be aggressive and controlling, or 2.
 Learn to be abusive to invoke fear as a preventative measure, or 3.
 Learn to let her have her way in order to avoid conflict.

 The female child responds by learning that men aren’t worth respecting and she can possibly, eventually take on a certain perspective as well.
 She can either 1.
 Learn to be manipulative to get her way using any tactic that will subdue the man, or 2.
 Do as she pleases and not care one way or the other, or 3.
 Learn to verbally abuse and put the man down every chance she gets.
-There are a few exceptions to this where male or female children discern what is wrong and loose respect for the parent causing the most injury in the home.
+There are a few exceptions to this where male or female children discern what is wrong and lose respect for the parent causing the most injury in the home.

 Both children are quietly watching and learning about relationships by the home environment that is set before them.
 Mothers have the awesome responsibility to guide their eyes and minds to take in proper relationship patterns and habits.